shafiul/slemi/notes/icse/INSTALL.md

 ### Reports

-Upon completion, each of the commands introduced above will present an overview of the experiment (e.g., result of differential testing).
+- Upon completion, each of the commands introduced above will present an overview of the experiment (e.g., result of differential testing).
 You can also manually run `covexp.addpaths(); emi.report()` in the MATLAB command-prompt to get detailed report.

+- Where are my mutants?
+They are saved in the `emi_results` directory, go ahead and open a generated mutant in MATLAB!
+Mutants have `seedmodel_1_1` suffix (the numbers after the underscore are some unique identifiers).
+You can also open the seed model from the `sample corpus` to inspect manually.